tcarland/wireguard-manager/README.md

 wg.sh genkey "/path/to/publickey" "/path/to/privatekey"
 ```

-### Config Generator *wg-config.sh*
+### Config Generator *wireconfig.sh*

-An initial configuration can be generated using the *wg-config.sh* script.
+An initial configuration can be generated using the *wireconfig.sh* script.
 The script also supports adding a peer to an existing config.
 The tools all
 default to a config location of `${HOME}/.config/wg-mgr.yaml`.
 Again,
 *$HOME* can cause confusion when using `sudo`, so defining absolute paths
-for the config may be needed when not running as *root*.
+for the config may be necessary.
 ```sh
 ./wg-config.sh create 10.0.0.1/24
  -> created config '/root/.config/wg-mgr.yaml'